markormesher/cloudflare-dns-updater/README.md

 A utility for updating A records on [Cloudflare DNS](https://www.cloudflare.com/en-gb/dns/) to point at your current IP, which is ideal if you self-host Internet-facing services but do not have a static IP address.
 Once configured with a list of domains, this tool will:

-- Check your IP address every 2 minutes (configurable).
+- Check your local IP address.
 - Add A records for any domains on your list that aren't configured on Cloudflare.
   - `www.` prefixes are handled automatically if you want them to be.
 - Update existing A records when your IP address changes.